Infinite Dendrogram: Characters

 He is a member of Mohwak League under the leadership of Mohwak Omega.

 Media

 Light novels

 It was originally published by Sakon Kaidō as a free-to-read web novel on Shōsetsuka ni Narō in 2015 and Hobby Japan published the first volume in print with illustrations by Taiki in November 2016.
-As of October 1, 2024, twenty-two volumes and one extra have been published.
+As of December 1, 2025, twenty-three volumes and one extra have been published.
 The light novel is licensed by J-Novel Club.

 Manga

-The light novel series was adapted into a manga series by Kami Imai and published by Hobby Japan, with fourteen volumes released as of May 1, 2025.
+The light novel series was adapted into a manga series by Kami Imai and published by Hobby Japan, with sixteen volumes released as of August 3, 2026.
 The manga is also licensed by J-Novel Club.

 Anime

 An anime television series adaptation was announced on January 25, 2019.
 Tomoki Kobayashi directs the series, with NAZ producing the animation, Yūichirō Momose handling series composition, Masahiko Nakata designing the characters, and Kenji Hiramatsu composing the series' music.
 It aired from January 9 to April 16, 2020, on AT-X, Tokyo MX, BS11, and SUN.
 Aoi Yūki performs the series' opening theme song "Unbreakable", while Aya Uchida performs the series' ending theme song "Reverb".
 Funimation had licensed the series for a simulcast and a SimulDub.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 It ran for 13 episodes.